qwicengineering/github-flow/README.md

 # github-flow
-Sandbox repository to test github flow release process
+Sandbox repository to test github flow release process and POEditor for translations